Tomas-Cucit/docs-blockchain/downloads/docs.md

 ## Ultra Account

 Accounts created using Ultra client are referred to as Ultra Accounts.
 Formerly referred to as `Easy Blockchain Account` (or EBA).
-This type of account is managed by Ultra Backend and provides users account recovery options in case you lose access to your account.
+This type of account is managed by Ultra Backend and provides users with account recovery options in case they lose access to their account.

 The name in this case is auto-generated on chain with format of `aa1aa2aa3aa4` where the positional numerals 1, 2, 3 and 4 remain in the same place for all accounts, but the letters `a` will be incremented for each new account starting from `a` and ending at `z` after which the next `a` will be incremented to a `b` and so on (e.g. `aa1aa2aa3aa4`, `aa1aa2aa3ab4`, `aa1aa2aa3ac4`, ... `aa1aa2aa3az4`, `aa1aa2aa3ba4`).